 You might be thinking, “Does Puerto Rico count as abroad?”
 We’ll leave that debate for the comments.
-You need a plane and a passport to get there, so it makes it onto the list – especially considering the huge number of fishing trips Americans took there last year.
-And who can blame them?
-San Juan is awesome!
+You need a plane but no passport to get there, so it’s debateable.
+But considering the huge number of fishing trips Americans took there last year, we’re counting it!

 San Juan is best known for its colorful buildings and impressive colonial architecture.
 Or is it the stunning beaches and gin clear seas?
 No, wait, it’s the great nightlife and world-famous music scene.
 In fact, the city has all this and more.
 But for us, the biggest reason to visit is hiding in the shallow waters that surround the city: Tarpon.